relaycoder/konro/docs/repomix.md

     return createPerRecordStrategy(options.perRecord, context);
   }
-  // This case should be prevented by the types, but as a safeguard: throw new KonroError('Invalid file adapter options: missing storage strategy.');
+  // This case should be prevented by the types, but as a safeguard: throw KonroError('Invalid file adapter options: missing storage strategy.');
 }

 /** Creates the strategy for reading/writing the entire database to a single file. */